getnikola/nikola/docs/support.rst

 Help and Support
 ================

-1. A `mailing list`_, nikola-discuss on Google Groups exists.
+1. Create a `Discussion on GitHub`_.
 2. There’s an IRC channel: #nikola on Libera.Chat.
 You can find many developers and volunteers (users) there which are there to provide help, if they are around and read your message.
 The channels are `publicly logged <https://irclogs.getnikola.com/>`_.
-3. You can also contact `@GetNikola <https://twitter.com/GetNikola>`_ on Twitter.
-4. If you are experiencing a bug, you should report it on GitHub (see below).
+3. If you are experiencing a bug, you should report it as an Issue on GitHub (see below).

 Plugins and Themes